 Culturation refers to the idea that immigrants or refugees must become familiar with the culture, norms, rules, and language of their host society.
 The acquisition of the language of the host society is seen as the key variable in this process.
 Placement refers to position within the host country's social structure, and participation in the labor market plays a central role within this dimension.
 Interaction includes contacts, friendships, and partnership with members of the host society.
 Finally, identification covers the emotional feeling of belongingness to the host society.
 According to Esser, a minimum requirement of identification is that the immigrants or refugees accept the constitution and political institutions of the host country.
 Esser maintains that those four dimensions are interwoven.
-However, in his theory, placement in the labor market and the acquisition of language - as prerequisites - play an important role in the integration process.
+However, in his theory, placement in the labor market and the acquisition of language-as prerequisites-play an important role in the integration process.
 In accordance with other integration theories, Esser distinguishes four types of integration on a theoretical level:

-- multiple integration integration in the host society and in the society of origin, - assimilation integration in the host society and disintegration in the society of origin, - segmentation disintegration in the host society, but integration in the society of origin, - marginalization disintegration in the host society and in the society of origin.
+- Multiple integration-integration in the host society and in the society of origin, - Assimilation-integration in the host society and disintegration in the society of origin, - Segmentation-disintegration in the host society, but integration in the society of origin, - · Marginalization-disintegration in the host society and in the society of origin.

-His theory is in line with the 'straight line assimilation theories' in assuming that integration is only possible via assimilation.
-Assimilation theories and Esser's theory have been criticized by different authors, especially for the (implicit) assumption that assimilation is the only successful path toward integration.
-Critics claim that, on the one hand, other possible paths of integration exist, and that, on the other, assimilation does not automatically result in better living conditions for immigrants .
+His theory is in line with the "straight line assimilation theories" in assuming that integration is only possible via assimilation.
+Assimilation theories and Esser's theory have been criticized by different authors, especially for the (implicit) assumption that assimilation is the only successful path towards integration.
+Critics claim that, on the one hand, other possible paths of integration exist, and that, on the other, assimilation does not automatically result in better living conditions for immigrants (Gans 1997; Lee 2009; Hans 2016).

-For example, the concept of 'segmented assimilation' describes one alternative successful path of immigration .
+For example, the concept of "segmented assimilation" describes one alternative successful path of immigration (Portes and Zhou 1993).
 Segmented assimilation implies that immigrants have a connection with host society as well to their society of origin, so that they can rely on resources and the social support of networks in both societies.
 With reference to the above typology, segmented assimilation corresponds to multiple integration.
-Lee (2009) maintained that, following the framework of segmented assimilation, immigrants tend to assimilate into one of the already-existing available social sectors, rather than adapting to one uniform host society; this is referred to as 'minority culture of mobility' theory.
-It suggests that native minority groups are valuable assets for new immigrants of the ethnic group because they have the same culture, mentality, and characteristics and that by assimilating into native minority groups, newly arrived immigrants feel protected from potential prejudice.
+Lee (2009) maintained that, following the framework of segmented assimilation, immigrants tend to assimilate into one of the already-existing available social sectors, rather than adapting to one uniform host society; this is referred to as "minority culture of mobility" theory.
+It suggests that native minority groups are valuable assets for new immigrants of the ethnic group because they have the same culture, mentality, and characteristics (Neckerman et al. 1999) and that by assimilating into native minority groups, newly arrived immigrants feel protected from potential prejudice.

 Other theorists maintain that new immigrants hardly disintegrate themselves from their home countries.
-This practice of reaching beyond the borders of their residence is what Heisler refers to as 'transnationalism'.
-Immigrants in this case are seen as members of two countries - the countries in which they reside and emigrated from.
+This practice of reaching beyond the borders of their residence is what Heisler (2014) refers to as "transnationalism."
+Immigrants in this case are seen as members of two countries-the countries in which they reside and emigrated from.
 This indicates a flaw in the idea that assimilation is the path to a successful integration because many immigrants will opt for segmented assimilation.

-Ury developed a more general critique; he claims that theories like Esser's have to overcome sedentarism and territorial nationalism.
+Urry (2000) developed a more general critique; he claims that theories like Esser's have to overcome sedentarism and territorial nationalism (Sheller and Urry 2006).
 Refugees may only stay for a certain time in the host country before moving again, and that they may possess multiple identities.